Question: Why is my period a week late?

 What steps to take?

 If you’ve not had sexual intercourse, there is no reason to worry about being pregnant.
-Alternatively, if you had intercourse and your period is absent for a week, the above symptoms suggest pregnancy.
+Alternatively, if you had intercourse and your period is absent for a week, the above symptoms may suggest pregnancy, but they are not proof.

 2. Young girls after menarche